Ranjit Das (footballer): Retirement

-In 1960, Ranjit returned to Azad Sporting Club.
-He represented the club in the Aga Khan Gold Cup that same year and went on to spend the following four years as a player-cum-coach.
-In 1963 and 1964, Ranjit coached Khandoker Mohammad Nurunnabi, who became the club's first-choice goalkeeper, overtaking his spot.
+In 1960, Das returned to Azad Sporting Club.
+He represented the club in the Aga Khan Gold Cup that year and went on to spend the following four years as a player-cum-coach.
+From 1962 to 1964, he represented the Chittagong Division in the National Football Championship, serving as captain during the first two years.
+In 1963 and 1964, Das coached Khandoker Mohammad Nurunnabi, who became Azad's first-choice goalkeeper, eventually overtaking Das's position.